Blockchainia/eterraverse-grant-supplement/Blockchainia_GDD.md

 - **Card Game:** Each AI NPC, Pet, and Playable character will be embodied in various Semi-Fungible cards, which can be collected, traded, or burned for resources.
 Each card will have unique statistics, as well as an arbitrary number of arrows in any of the cardinal and ordinal directions, representing the directions they will attack when placed on the game board.
 Players win by capturing more cards on the board than their opponent, forfeiting one card from their deck for a loss to the other player.
 These cards can be minted in packs or found in-game by random looting.

 ### Modes
-- **Blockchainia: OpenWorld RPG:** Narrative-driven missions with rich backstory on the world and its resources.
+- **Eterraverse: OpenWorld RPG:** Narrative-driven missions with rich backstory on the world and its resources.
-- **Blockchainia: CryptoRoyale: Arena PvPvE:** Player vs. player vs. AI combat with ante-up and on-chain rewards, including contracts allowing squads to work together to complete high-stakes missions against AI opponents.
+- **Eterraverse: CryptoRoyale: Arena PvPvE:** Player vs. player vs. AI combat with ante-up and on-chain rewards, including contracts allowing squads to work together to complete high-stakes missions against AI opponents.
 - **Off-Chain:** Private lobbies for free-play and practice, and custom configurations.
 - **Configurations:** Game servers are privately run by individuals, governed through a DAO.
 Influences and streamers will be encouraged to become Server Owners and grow their own player communities.
-Operating as game-jockeys, they will lead player guilds towards greater influence in the future of Blockchainia's web3 interoperability, while experimenting with custom configurations to create new, fun, and exciting game play experiences.
+Operating as game-jockeys, they will lead player guilds towards greater influence in the future of Eterraverse's web3 interoperability, while experimenting with custom configurations to create new, fun, and exciting game play experiences.

 ## 3. Story and Setting